ericdloving/lab.practicing-git/README.md

-This is a dummy file
+This is a dummy file'a

+and these are changes to the readme file